kamalkarkee/kamalkarkee/README.md

 Highly enthusiastic computer science graduate who is always interested in computer science and informational technology field.
 Seeks to apply technical aptitude and passion for computer for a suitable job.
-Has no prior experience but highly motivated to learn new skills.